sam14432/Prebid.js/integrationExamples/relevant/smartPrebidIntegration.md

 #### Optimization - preload the libary

 It is normally desirable to pre-load the library used by your prebid configuration file.
-The following line should be put in <head> of the page in order to load it from our default location which is used by the prebid configuration.
+The following line should be put into the head of the page in order to load it from our default location which is used by the prebid configuration.

 ```html
 <link rel="preload" href="//cdn.relevant-digital.com/client-lib/v2/relevant-client-lib.js" as="script">